Astwood Bank

 Astwood Bank is a district within Redditch.
 Astwood Bank is near the Warwickshire - Worcestershire border, near villages such as Studley, Sambourne, Callow Hill, Feckenham, and Cookhill.

 Astwood Bank is noted for its successful cricket team, who have twice played at Lord's in the National Village Knock Out Final.
 The A441 Evesham Road is the main trunk road through Astwood Bank from Redditch.
 Astwood Bank has an annual carnival.
-The carnival has been a big part of the village for over 30 years.
+The carnival has been a big part of the district for over 30 years.

 History

 Church

 Residents held church services in the local school until a church was built in 1883–84.
 The foundation stone was laid by Lady Georgina Vernon of Hanbury Hall.
 The church of St. Matthias & St. George was originally designed by W. J. Hopkins as a large church with a south tower, only the east end was completed by him in 1884.
 The nave was added by W. Cogswell in 1911 and consecrated by Bishop Louis Mylne.
 The tower was never built hence the deep sloping roof.

 The church was built as a chapelry of Feckenham.
 It became an independent parish in 1950.